 Next we tested the Plasma bag's outer face fabric for its camouflaging properties.
 The results were conclusive.
 Not only is the bag's Pertex© Quantum® face fabric breathable, water-repellant, and rip resistant, but it also very effective as a disguise for a rousing game of Hide and Seek.

 Upon observation of the Plasma Bag's premium 900 fill down, we hypothesized that it would be able to compress down very small.
 We conducted the Fish Bowl Test, since as you know, the standard fish bowl is comparable to the size of a stuff sack.
 We found that, with minimal effort, the Plasma bag compacted down and fit quite nicely into our fish bowl.
 Not only does the Plasma's down-fill pack well, the whole bag weighs under 2 lbs.

-Bottom line, if you're looking for the best warmth-to-weight ratio in a hide and seek bag, we're officially recommending the Marmot Plasma.
+Bottom line, if you're looking for the best warmth-to-weight ratio in a hide and seek bag, we're officially recommending a Marmot Plasma Sleeping Bag.